 Hearty?
 Check.

 Oh, and how about some zing?
 We may be deep into soup season, but that doesn’t mean we aren’t also craving some spice.
-Roasted Cauliflower Corn Chowder with Pepper Jack Cheese checks that box too.
+Roasted Cauliflower Soup checks that box too.

+It's a great way to use up a head of cauliflower.
 I have this habit of buying a head of cauliflower with lofty dinner ambitions in mind.
-For sure this time I’m going to attempt cauliflower crust pizza or today is the day cauliflower fried rice is happening.
-Let’s be real here: 9 times out of 10 I wind up roasting it in the oven, then plaster it with shredded cheese.
+For sure I’m going to attempt cauliflower crust pizza or today is the day cauliflower fried rice is happening.
+Let’s be real here: 9 times out of 10 I wind up roasting it in the oven anyway, so this soup is often on deck so I can use up that entire head of cauliflower.

 But being this deep into the hearty soup layer has me inspired.
 Cauliflower is incredibly versatile, but one of its best uses is in soup.
 Not only does it provide great flavor, but it can also be used to thicken soup, providing a range of pleasing consistencies.